VyZX: Formal Verification of a Graphical Quantum Language: Reasoning about Circuits with

 Showing this translation highlights that our syntactic representation of graphical diagrams can interoperate with different notions of semantics.
-In the context of proof assistants, having translations between different representations often becomes a challenge.
-This is especially true for systems relying on axiomatic semantics, since two systems will likely not share the same ground truth.
+This is a common challenge, especially in systems relying on axiomatic semantics, since two systems will likely not share the same ground truth.
 By using \qlib, \vyzx can be used for proof along with other libraries using \qlib, bridging the common pitfall of having different verification models that only exist in isolation.

-\subsection{Peephole optimizations}
+\subsubsection{Peephole optimizations}